 What is Dry Needling?

-Dry needling is a relatively new and highly effective treatment that has brought real pain relief and deep healing to many people
+Dry needling is a widely used and highly effective treatment that has brought real pain relief and deep healing to many people.

 Dry needle therapy can be very effective in treating a range of conditions including chronic muscle pain, neuromuscular problems, and sports injuries.

 It’s called dry needling simply to highlight the fact that no fluids are injected through the needles.

 Dry needling looks like traditional Chinese acupuncture and our trained dry needle therapy podiatrists use the same kind of fine sterile needles but there are fundamental differences in the way dry needling and acupuncture work.

 A dry needle therapy practitioner uses microfine (around 0.3mm wide) needles to release trigger points of tension and pain in muscles at the myofascial, muscle and periosteal levels.

 In simple terms; a foreign element (the needle) causes the muscle to relax around painful nerve points (trigger points) in taut muscle bands.

 As this relaxation occurs, muscle compression eases, and this in turn leads to a significant or complete reduction in pain and greatly improved muscle or joint function.